Victoria Orphan: Research

 Orphan's research integrates molecular, microscopy, and geochemical techniques to improve understanding of various processes, including those that serve as the primary sink for the greenhouse gas methane in the ocean.
 She focuses on microbially-mediated anaerobic oxidation of methane (AOM) in deep sea sediment.
 Specifically, she looks at the relationships between two groups of marine microbes: archaea and bacteria.
 Orphan uses tools such as nanoSIMS to visualize these organisms at the microscale and track how and when they exchange energy.
 Through her research, Orphan has helped develop novel stable isotope applications that provide insight into the relationship between microbes and large-scale geochemical processes.

-Popularization of science

-Victoria Orphan appeared in the 2018 Netflix documentary The Most Unknown on scientific research directed by Ian Cheney.
+Orphan appeared in the 2018 Netflix documentary The Most Unknown on scientific research directed by Ian Cheney.

 Personal life

-Orphan is in a relationship with fellow scientist Shana K. Goffredi.
+Orphan is in a relationship with fellow scientist Shana K. Goffredi, who teaches biology at Occidental College and also studies deep-sea ecosystems.